 - 3 Independent Non-Executive Directors of the BoD.
 One of them serves as Committee Chairman.

-The office term of the Committee members coincides with the office term of the Board of Directors, with the option to renew their appointment.
-In any case, the office term in the Committee should not be more than 12 years in total.
+The tenure of the Committee members coincides with the tenure of the Board of Directors, with the option to renew their appointment, but in any case, the service in the Committee should not be more than nine (9) years in total.